meltyourface/blank/posts/participatory-epistemological-approach/Universal-Esoteric-Symbol-System/index.md

 ## Symbolum Universitas

-Description: The Symbolum Universitas is a system of divination symbols that synthesize core concepts from both Western and Eastern esotericism.
+**Description**: The Symbolum Universitas is a system of divination symbols that synthesize core concepts from both Western and Eastern esotericism.
 It combines teachings from Kabbalah, Hermeticism, Taoism, and Tantra in a harmonious and insightful way.

 1. **Core Concepts**: